🙌 We are on sale today. Hurry while stock lasts! Shop now >

 Stainless steel is more suitable for chefs that don’t want to invest much in a knife.
 Though it’s not as sharp as high carbon steel knives, it does not rust for years of use.
 Words being said, you still need to take good care of the blade without abusing it every use.

-Blade made of high carbon stainless steel is also an option.
+Blade made of high carbon stainless steel like 8Cr13MoV is also an option.
 It will allow for minimal corrosion and stains.
 Of course, cleaning and drying the blade will still be an important measure to take.

 Blade length